SBU-CE/Deep-Learning/spring-2022/assignments/project-2/README.md

 - utils.py: Contains several functions for data preprocessing.
 - torch_helper.py: Contains several functions used during the training process. `some of them required to implement`
 - model.py: Contains several classes as the models and their blocks (base model and custom U-Net). `required to implement`
-- train.py: as the its name show it is for training and validating model. `required to implement`
+- train.py: As its name shows, it is for training and validating model. `required to implement`

 <br>